 Be it a fellow colleague, a writer from a content marketing agency or a freelance writer, all writers in the world need to know what it is we’re doing well for two very basic reasons:

 - Knowing what you value and like about our work will help us to keep up the good work and improve.

 - We’re still human and we do need validation every now and then to feel motivated.

 Pro tip from James: If you manage a team of writers, have everyone give feedback on each other’s work.
 It’ll help everyone improve and ensures consistency in tone and voice if you’re all working for the same publication.

 3. Consider your requirements beforehand

-Need your writer to include links or information from a particular source?
-Perhaps specific keywords or keyword density to aim for?
-Or a certain style to follow?
+Need your writer to include links or data from a particular source?
+Perhaps you want him to do keyword research and have a keyword density to aim for.

 No problem — as long as they’re aware of it beforehand.
 By that, I mean your specifying to them.

 You could only get to it when you’re editing, but you could also provide these specifics upon assigning the task to save yourself and your writer the time and hassle.